-We are a niche firm of employment and discrimination lawyers.
+We are a niche firm of employment and discrimination lawyers based in Canary Wharf, London.
 We have practised successfully in the City and at some of the UK's largest employment law firms.
 We also have expertise of working in-house.